free5ty1e/lolcatter/README.md

 * Tapping on the image will load another random lolcat from the current Flickr feed in memory.

+* When a new lolcat is requested, the old lolcat image will animate down to the bottom and off the screen, and the new one will animate down from the top and onto the screen.

 * Tapping on the title will launch the default web browser with the current lolcat Flickr post to view in all its original Flickr glory.

 * Shaking the phone will now load another random lolcat from the current Flickr feed in memory, and also will play the default camera shutter sound for user feedback.
 The shake detector will ignore input for 750ms after user shake is detected to prevent continual shake detections.